reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 ## {#tut-rsvp6-mjs} The Panopticon

 We've now exposed information about the state and history of the RSVP application to callers.
-If we were going to build a real version of this application, we'd include calls to the `{!rsh} View` functions in the user interface and provide a event logger that monitors the `{!rsh} Events`.
+If we were going to build a real version of this application, we'd include calls to the `{!rsh} View` functions in the user interface and provide an event logger that monitors the `{!rsh} Events`.
 However, we'll delay that for another time.
 Instead, we'll just make a few simple changes to the test framework to demonstrate how to use these functions.